How to Audit a Google Ads Account: The Ultimate PPC Audit Checklist 2024

 All ads within each ad group are unique.
 If you have duplicate ads in an ad group, you are depriving yourself of an opportunity to run A/B tests and find the most appealing copy resonating with your users.

 All ad groups have active ads.
-If you keep working on the account, you will inevitably pause some worse performing ads over time or have some ads disapproved, and eventually, you are likely to miss the moment when an ad group has no more active ads.
+If you keep working on the account, you will inevitably pause some worse-performing ads over time or have some ads disapproved, and eventually, you are likely to miss the moment when an ad group has no more active ads.
 That means you stop bringing in traffic for keywords in the ad group.

 No outdated ad formats are used.
 You would be surprised how many accounts are still using Standard Ad Texts that were retired in 2017!
 This is just another missed opportunity to tell more about your company, as these ads only allow you to express the idea in 95 characters against 270 in Expanded Text Ads.

 High-quality Responsive Search Ads are used.
 Clearly, if you are using any RSA, you want to aim to have at least an Average Ad Strength.
+Try to include at least 2 to 3 Titles to increase the quality of your Keywords.
+How?
+Simply include your keywords in the titles.
+If you still have some space left you can add some extra text.

 All active ads are eligible to run.
 Keep an eye on ads that have been disapproved by Google to quickly fix the issues.